FIA Formula 3 European Championship: Fuel

 Current Aral Ultimate 102 RON unleaded gasoline resembles the ordinary unleaded public vehicles gasoline which has better mileage, environmental-friendly and safer than other fuels.

 Lubricants

 The current lubricant supplier of all FIA Formula 3 European cars is Ravenol.

 Performance

 According to research and pre-season stability tests, the current model can go 0 to 60 mph in approximately 3 seconds.
-The car has a top speed of over 160 mph depending on the circuit and gearing meaning that it is the fourth fastest single-seater formula car behind Formula 1, Formula 2 and GP3 Series.
+The car has a top speed of over 160 mph depending on the circuit and gearing meaning that it is the fourth fastest European single-seater formula car behind Formula 1, Formula 2 and GP3 Series.